Quick facts

 - Do not use fresh manure as it may contain harmful bacteria and may increase weed problems.

-- Prior to planting, till your soils to provide a loose growing bed for bulb growth.
+- Before planting, till your soils to provide a loose growing bed for bulb growth.

 - Garlic has a moderate to high demand for nitrogen, so you can incorporate urea before planting.

-- Top dress as soon as shoots emerge, then again two to three weeks afterwards.
+- Top dress as soon as shoots emerge, then again two to three weeks afterward.

 - Avoid applying nitrogen after the first week in May, or you may delay bulbing.

-- You may not need additional nitrogen in the spring if you incorporated enough compost in the fall.
+- You may not need additional nitrogen in the spring if you incorporate enough compost in the fall.

 - Continuous use of high phosphorus fertilizer such as 10-10-10 or 15-30-15, or high rates of manure or manure compost results in phosphorus buildup in the soil.